devrtex/ott-seller-panel/README.md

 We welcome contributions!
 If you have ideas for new features or want to report bugs, please open an issue or submit a pull request.

-## Contact Us 📧
+## Contact Me 📧

-For any inquiries or support, feel free to reach out to us at [weixuanyi](https://t.me/weixuanyi).
+For any inquiries or support, feel free to reach me out at [weixuanyi](https://t.me/weixuanyi).

 ## License 📜